 1.2 My articles are starting points on the law and other topics

-Many of my articles and books are starting points on the law.
-They themselves can be cited and they explain the law in a relatively simple and straightforward manner.
-Then, these articles and books refer to or cite to (articles have links) to specific statutes, regulations, cases, or writings by experts in the field.
+My articles can be cited and they explain the law in a relatively simple and straightforward manner.
+Then, these articles refer to and link to specific statutes, regulations, cases, or writings by experts in the field.
 If you are new to law, you can start with my Introduction to Law, articles, and others are linked to below.

 My blog articles are necessarily short and concise and I do not pretend to be an expert in all things.
 So they are a start point but not your finish line.
 Sometimes they cite to other articles that have more detail, or external resources or references.
 Identify authoritative legal sources such as statutes, regulations, and case decisions that have strong precedent.
 Also think about secondary and tertiary sources.

 Though website articles are not necessarily authoritative, I consider mine carefully written and continually updated and improved, and often they point to many additional and authoritative resources.

 Similarly, my books can be cited and they explain the law and practical applications.
 A published book from a reputable publisher is generally of higher reference authority than a website article.
 My books provide starting points, they cover miles of territory and sometimes not in extreme detail.
 So your research continues, and you can start with cited references and expand.

 2. Open source search platforms (seeking reliable sources)

 The Internet has great free information, if you know how to find reliable sites and use them properly to research.
 After you have completed the starting points (above) and branched out from there, you can consider:

 - Google Scholar https://scholar.google.com/ (a great resource to search case law and legal articles)

 - Wikipedia https://en.wikipedia.org/wiki/Main_Page (a great resource about law, summaries of cases, but we need to understand limitations and not give it undue weight)